MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 #### Solution

-At first I was searching for method to code python without alphabets, apparently this is [possible](https://ctftime.org/writeup/10726) in python2 with backtick ``.
+At first, I was searching for a method to code python without alphabets, apparently, this is [possible](https://ctftime.org/writeup/10726) in python2 with backtick ``.
 But since the server was running on python3, this method will not work.

-I got stuck for quite some time until the organizers released this hint
+I got stuck for a while until the organizers released this hint

 > Is print(1) == 𝒑𝒓𝒊𝒏𝒕(1) ?
 Maybe?
 Really?

-Observe that the first `print` is regular string, the second `𝒑𝒓𝒊𝒏𝒕` was italic.
+Observe that the first `print` is a regular string, and the second `𝒑𝒓𝒊𝒏𝒕` was italic.

-I thought that this might means that python accepts unicode character as the function name, so we can just provide italic character to python the filter
+I thought that this might mean that python accepts Unicode character as the function name, so I can just provide italic characters to bypass the filter

-So I opened a python terminal and try it out and it really works!
+I opened a python terminal to try it out

 ```python
 >>> 𝒑𝒓𝒊𝒏𝒕("hello")
 hello
 ```

+It works!

-Great! now that we can use every alphabets, we just need to find a bypass the string literal restriction.
+Great!
+Now that I can use every lowercase character, I just need to find a way to bypass the string literal restriction.

 It is not difficult to do this by using the `bytes()` function

-First I convert the command
+First I convert the code

 `print(open('flag.txt').read())` to bytes